juice-ix/MCLG/README.md

 Splits a wire into at most 3 directions.

 ### Redstone Lamp
 Holds a bit in a state of on or off.
+When placed as an output, delays propagation by 1 cycle.

 ### Sea Lantern
-This acts as a block for all gate types.
+This acts as a block for all gate types, and a select few circuits.
 By default, there are 6 two-input gate types (AND, NAND, NOR, OR, XOR, XNOR) and 1 one-input gate type (NOT).
-It is possible to manually add gate types with varying numbers of inputs.
+Since sequential circuits aren't supported, there area also T flip flops, D flip flops, and JK flip flops.

 ## Saving Circuits
 You can use shulkers boxes to save an area of element positions and data relative to a point.
 To do this, simply right click two points while not sprinting with a shulker box in your mainhand.
 This will give you a number of shulker boxes.